abpframework/abp/docs/en/Themes/LeptonXLite/AspNetCore.md

 Abp **helps** you make **highly customizable UI**.
 You can easily **customize** your themes to fit your needs. **The Virtual File System** makes it possible to **manage files** that **do not physically** exist on the **file system** (disk).
 It's mainly used to embed **(js, css, image..)** files into assemblies and **use them like** physical files at runtime.
 An application (or another module) can **override** a **virtual file of a module** just like placing a file with the **same name** and **extension** into the **same folder** of the **virtual file**.

-LeptonX Lite built on the [Abp Framework](https://abp.io/), so you can **easily** customize your Asp.Net Core Mvc user interface by following [Abp Mvc UI Customization](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Customization-xUser-Interface).
+LeptonX Lite is built on the [Abp Framework](https://abp.io/), so you can **easily** customize your Asp.Net Core Mvc user interface by following [Abp Mvc UI Customization](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Customization-xUser-Interface).

 ## Brand Component